cabletie/instaloader/README.md

 ### Loboris Display Module
 https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/display
-LoBo has a really good display module built in.
+LoBo has a really good display module built in which supports the ST7899 on the TTGO T-Display module.

 # Loads image from particle pi server (latest image from eia365 on intsagram)
 # And displays on ST7899 screen